weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 :::

-Note that the vector index type only specifies how the vectors of data objects are *indexed* and this is used for data retrieval and similarity search.
-How the data vectors are determined (which numbers the vectors contain) is specified by the `"vectorizer"` parameter which points to a [module](/developers/weaviate/modules/index.md) such as `"text2vec-contextionary"` (or to `"none"` if you want to import your own vectors).
-Learn more about all parameters in the data schema [here](/developers/weaviate/configuration/schema-configuration.md).
+Note that the vector index type only specifies how the vectors of data objects are *indexed*.
+The index is used for data retrieval and similarity search.
+The `vectorizer` parameter determines how the data vectors are created (which numbers the vectors contain). `vectorizer` specifies a [module](/developers/weaviate/modules/index.md), such as `text2vec-contextionary`, that Weaviate uses to create the vectors.
+(You can also set to `vectorizer` to `none` if you want to import your own vectors).
+To learn more about configuring the data schema, see [How to configure a schema](/developers/weaviate/configuration/schema-configuration.md).

 <<<<<<< HEAD
 ### Asynchronous indexing